halevans/Ski-Map-App/README.md

 - [x] Remove an item from a list
 - [x] Clear/delete all items
 - [x] Clear/delete only marked items
-- [x] Fetch data from at least one 3rd party API using Axios or fetch.
+- [x] Fetch data from at least one 3rd party API using Axios or fetch
-- [x] Make frequent Git commits with descriptive messages, explaining your commit.
+- [x] Make frequent Git commits with descriptive messages, explaining your commit

 ### User Stories for minimum viable product (MVP)